 Like all states, the District of Columbia once subscribed to the notion of caveat emptor, or "buyer beware," in real estate sales.
-This meant, in essence, that sellers of real estate did not have to proactively disclose to buyers any problems or defects in the property, though they were required to honestly answer any questions from the buyer and allow inspections.
-The doctrine put a lot of responsibility onto buyers' shoulders: If they didn't figure out the problems with a house, they couldn't hold the seller liable later.
+This meant, in essence, that sellers of real property did not have to proactively disclose to buyers any problems or defects in the property: If buyers didn't figure out the problems, they couldn't hold the seller liable later.

-In 1998, however, DC passed a law requiring all property sellers to make a number of mandatory disclosures to buyers.
+Now, however, D.C. requires all property sellers to make various disclosures to buyers.
 Unlike in some states, buyers cannot waive their right to receive them.
 Fortunately for home sellers, D.C. has included on one standard form all disclosures a seller must make about the property.
 Here, we'll explain what you'll need to tell buyers on that form, and how this fits into your home selling transaction.